kibrug/kibrug/README.md

 ### Kibru 👨🏽‍💻✨

-Hiya there 👋🏾 I was born in Ethiopia and I am Software Engineer and I'm a Full-stack Software Developer.
+Hiya there 👋🏾I have more than Three years experience in software development.
+My favorite programming language is Python, Java and JavaScript due to its enhanced object oriented structure, simplicity and the privilege to customize its feature.
+Although I developed most of my works in Python ,Java and JavaScript, I use other programming languages according to the requirements, time constraint and language comparative features.
+For web applications I use JavaScript, Django, React, HTML, CSS, Bootstrap and MySQL, which I personally found the fastest and the simplest to develop on.
+I am always happy to learn new stuff and i love coding.

-I love learning new things especially about New Technology.
+I love learning new things especially about New Things.
 ![kiblog](https://user-images.githubusercontent.com/87245699/172683444-bfd7327f-a0fc-4121-b5f5-be59c70488a1.png)